Robustness of the pathwise structure of fluctuations in stochastic homogenization: Main results and structure of the proof

-The proofs of Proposition~\ref{prop:scaling} and Theorem~\ref{th:main} are based on the combination of two main ingredients.
-The first ingredient is a sensitivity calculus combined with functional inequalities for Gaussian ensembles~\cite{DG1,DG2}.
-The second ingredient is a duality argument combined with the large-scale (weighted) Calder\'on-Zygmund estimates of \cite{GNO-reg}.
+The proofs of Proposition~\ref{prop:scaling} and Theorem~\ref{th:main} are based on the combination of three main ingredients: \begin{itemize} \item A sensitivity calculus combined with functional inequalities for Gaussian ensembles~\cite{DG1,DG2}; \item The bounds on correctors proved in \cite{GNO-quant}; \item A duality argument combined with the large-scale (weighted) Calder\'on-Zygmund estimates of \cite{GNO-reg}. \end{itemize} In the case when the coefficients satisfy a finite range of dependence assumption rather than a functional inequality, we do not have a convenient sensitivity calculus at our disposal, and this first ingredient can be replaced by a semi-group approach that provides a convenient disintegration of scales, cf.~\cite{DFG2}.

 The sensitivity calculus measures the influence of changes of the coefficient field $\Aa$ on random variables $X=X(\Aa)$ via the functional (or Malliavin-type) derivative $\partial^\fun X(x)=\frac{\partial X}{\partial \Aa}(\Aa,x)$, that is, the $\Ld^2(\mathbb{R}^d)^{d\times d}$-gradient of $X$ wrt $\Aa$.
 We recall that this functional derivative is characterized as follows, for any compactly supported perturbation $\bb\in\Ld^\infty(\R^d)^{d\times d}$,